Pathoschild/smapi-mod-dump/compiled/okay/Combat Controls Redux/README.md

 > The movement velocity for special attack slick moves.
 Swords and clubs.
 Controls the speed and distance of the slide.

 ## Changlog
+v.1.2.5
+* Fix for REALLY fast daggers and auto swing.
+* Added an auto spam attack for the Club special ground slam attack.
+After the ground slam, you immediately click LeftClick and/or UseTool button once and this mod will spam UseTool a number of additional times for you.
+Be quick the allowed timeframe is narrow.

 v1.2.4
 * Fixes typos and syntax of the config option text.
 Adds a German translation.